apache/dubbo-website/content/en/overview/mannual/java-sdk/tasks/develop/springboot.md

     * [Spring XML](/en/overview/mannual/java-sdk/reference-manual/config/spring/xml/)

 ## Relationship Between Dubbo and Spring Cloud
-Dubbo and Spring Cloud are two parallel microservice development and solution frameworks.
-Both provide the capability for defining, publishing, and governing microservices.
-For microservice developers, we recommend making a clear choice between Apache Dubbo and Spring Cloud at the beginning of development to minimize the complexity of maintaining different systems within the same cluster.
-For scenarios that require both systems to coexist, we provide a solution for communication issues between them in [Best Practices for Intercommunication between Dubbo and Spring Cloud Heterogeneous Microservice Systems](/en/blog/2023/10/07/微服务最佳实践零改造实现-spring-cloud-apache-dubbo-互通/).

 Dubbo and Spring Boot have a complementary relationship, where Dubbo provides complete microservice development and governance capabilities atop the Spring Boot framework.
 More detailed explanations on this can be found in another article: [Dubbo, Spring Cloud, and Istio](/en/overview/what/xyz-difference/).